 Children will have just as much fun during their break as in our previous camps, the only difference here will be the reduced number of children in any one area.

 To ensure best hygiene practices and safer distancing, we will suspend our Merchandise table for the time being.
-As part of the camp fees, your child will receive a Camp Asia t-shirt and bag.
+As part of the camp fees, your child will receive a Camp Asia t-shirt.

 To assure our families in these uncertain times - we are offering refunds on all Camps if we are forced to cancel due to new government advisories/restrictions (e.g. school closures) and cannot deliver the camps.